AutoQuant: An Auditable Expert-System Framework for Execution-Constrained Auto-Tuning in Cryptocurrency Perpetual Futures: Empirical Evaluation

 \subsection{One-Stage Tuning vs.~Two-Stage Double Screening}

-The first experiment is designed to test the core hypothesis of our paper: that a simple, one-stage parameter optimization is insufficient for identifying robust strategies.
-We compare two distinct approaches:
+The first experiment is designed to test the core hypothesis of the paper: that a simple one-stage parameter optimization is insufficient for identifying robust strategies.
+Two distinct approaches are compared.

-One-Stage Tuning: We run the Stage I Bayesian optimization exclusively on the training window (2019-09-08--2021-01-01) to find the top-performing parameter set based solely on its in-sample, cost-adjusted annualized return.
+\textbf{One-Stage Tuning:} Stage~I Bayesian optimization is run exclusively on the training window to find the top-performing parameter set based solely on its in-sample, cost-adjusted annualized return.

-Two-Stage Framework: We take the pool of high-performing candidates from Stage I and subject them to the full Stage II double-screening protocol, including out-of-sample rolling window analysis and cost-mis-specification scenarios.
-The final selected parameter set is the one that ranks highest according to the stable-candidate criteria described in Section~\ref{sec:strict4h_execution} and Table~\ref{tab:stable_candidate_rules}.
+\textbf{Two-Stage Framework:} The pool of high-performing candidates from Stage~I is subjected to the full Stage~II double-screening protocol, including out-of-sample rolling-window analysis and cost-mis-specification scenarios.
+The final selected parameter set is the one that ranks highest according to the stable-candidate criteria described in Section~\ref{sec:strict4h_execution}.